tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.3.3 (2025-05-14) =
+* TWEAKED Use user meta to store state key rather than transients to avoid connection issues when transients aren't working.

 = 1.3.2 (2025-03-24) =
 * FIXED Vulnerability responsibly disclosed by Patchstack